megamuteki/penmap/README.md

 # penmap
 This is pentablet mapping script for multi monitor.

-You can save six petablet and monitor pattern.
+You can save six petablet and monitor combinations.

 # Install
 ./INSTALL.sh